 Overview

-At its core, GHK-Cu is a coordination compound — a Gly-His-Lys ligand wrapped around a single Cu(II) center, written in shorthand as the 1:1 complex of the tripeptide first reported in Pickart's 1973 plasma-fractionation work (CAS 89030-95-5, MW 340.39).
+At its core, GHK-Cu is a coordination compound — a Gly-His-Lys ligand wrapped around a single Cu(II) center, written in shorthand as the 1:1 complex of the tripeptide first reported in Pickart's 1973 plasma-fractionation work (CAS 89030-95-5, MW 401.9 for the copper complex; 340.4 for the free peptide).
 Cupratec treats it as a chemistry problem first and a SKU second.
-The blue you see in the lyophilized cake is not pigment; it is the d-d band of square-planar Cu(II) sitting near 622 nm in the UV-Vis spectrum, and every lot that leaves the atelier is read against a master reference before it is allowed near a vial.
+The blue you see in the lyophilized cake is not pigment; it is the d-d band of square-planar Cu(II) sitting near 606 nm in the UV-Vis spectrum, and every lot that leaves the atelier is read against a master reference before it is allowed near a vial.
 What we ship to ingredient houses and formulators doing copper-chemistry validation is a release file, not just a powder.
-Each lot carries a measured Cu²⁺:peptide molar ratio (target 1:1, tolerance reported), a UV-Vis trace with the 622 nm absorbance noted, a color ΔE figure against the standing master lot, and reconstitution-stability points at pH 5, 6, and 7 so the customer's downstream base development starts from data, not assumption.
+Each lot carries a measured Cu²⁺:peptide molar ratio (target 1:1, tolerance reported), a UV-Vis trace with the 606 nm absorbance noted, a color ΔE figure against the standing master lot, and reconstitution-stability points at pH 5, 6, and 7 so the customer's downstream base development starts from data, not assumption.
 Real-time and accelerated stability — 25 °C, 40 °C, and 60 °C out to six months — is held on file and can be requested under NDA.
 Pack sizes follow the work: gram-scale lots for chemistry-validation runs, kilo-scale campaigns for ingredient houses building a private monograph around copper-peptide actives.
 Documentation reproduces CAS, INCI, and the coordination-chemistry parameters that determine whether the molecule on the COA is the molecule that arrives.
-The longer-form notes on lot release live in our [GHK-Cu formulation guide](/insights/ghk-cu-cosmetic-formulation-guide).
+The longer-form notes on lot release live in our Cu²⁺ : peptide ratio field note.

 Who buys this, and why

-Cosmetic-peptide buyers fall into two groups: established beauty / med-aesthetic brands extending an existing line, and OEM clients building a private-label catalog from scratch.
-The first group usually wants bulk active plus stability data in their existing carrier matrix; the second usually wants a finished formulation under their label.
+Cosmetic-peptide buyers fall into two groups: established beauty / med-aesthetic brands extending an existing line, and private-label clients building a catalog from scratch.
+The first group usually wants lyophilized peptide material plus stability data in their existing carrier matrix; the second usually wants a finished formulation under their label.
 Both need INCI naming verified, regulator-specific safety files (CPNP for EU, FDA OTC monograph for US where relevant), and packaging-compatibility data.

 Primary buyer fit: medical aesthetic clinics and med spas, regional distributors and re-sellers, and academic and contract research laboratories.